DimitryWuyts/Challenge-markdown/README.md

 ## A funny story

-Once my wife put a huge kitchen knife in my backpack when we went to the airport (handbagage) to " cut apples" she said. then on customs they asked me what im doing with half a sword in my backpack. i had no clue...
+Once my wife put a huge kitchen knife in my backpack when we went to the airport (handbagage) to " cut apples" she said. then at customs they asked me what im doing with half a sword in my backpack. i had no clue...

 ## TL;DR